 “Ve are fram Berlin in Germany, ve are here visiting your beautiful town and country.”The taller German replied.

-Taken aback Andrew was startled and confused.
+Taken aback Ian was startled and confused.
 He didn't want to lose one of his best and loyal customers but he also didn't have any issues with the young German tourists, and tourists were important to his business.

 “The war is over, Will.” he pleaded.